JA50N14/rfp_parser/README.md

   - GRAPH_LIBRARY_NAME - The name of the Document Library to walk
   - GRAPH_DRIVE_ID - The Drive ID of the Document Library to walk
   - SHAREPOINT_LIST_ID - The List ID of the Document Library to walk
-7. In target/smartsheet_post.go, update the const variables by entering the column ID's for each column in your smartsheet.
+7. In walk/result_to_smartsheet_transform.go, update the const variables by entering the column ID's for each column in your smartsheet.
 Will need to obtain these column ID's using a curl request to your Smartsheet using the SMARTSHEET_TOKEN and SMARTSHEET_URL
-8. In parser/kpiDefinitions.json, update this file to include the KPI's you would like to parse for inside of docx, xlsx and pdf files
+8. In parser/kpiDefinitions.json, update this file to include the KPI's you would like to parse for inside of docx, xlsx, and pdf files
-9. Run program from this applications root directory: go run ./

 ## Microsoft Entra ID Cert/Private Key
 1. Generate a public-private key pair